OUR COMMITMENT TO SAFE, INCLUSIVE AND INNOVATIVE OPERATIONS

 Diversity in Leadership

-Eldorado’s Diversity Policy was updated in late 2023, including aspirational targets to:
+Eldorado’s Diversity Policy was last updated in 2023, including aspirational targets to:

 • Maintain a minimum of 30% women directors on our Board;